 Dream Aeryn: Then we'll know it's yours.

-Scratch 'N Sniff from the third season, as told by a drunken Crighton as Pilot occasionally interjects with some disbelieving snark.
+- Scratch 'N Sniff from the third season, as told by a drunken Crichton as Pilot occasionally interjects with some disbelieving snark.

 Teurac: You had nothing. ...But you used it well."

 - Inverted in how Scorpius spent much of his early time admiring Crichton as a capable, intelligent and even genius tactician for getting the best of the Peacekeepers so often.
 When circumstances forced Scorpius to join the crew, he was utterly stunned and even disappointed to realize Crichton had no idea what the hell he was doing most of the time and his victories were all pretty much pure blind luck.

 - Wrap It Up: Got the miniseries "The Peacekeeper Wars" thanks to a fan campaign, after the show was unexpectedly cancelled at the end of the fourth season.

 - Wrench Wench: Gilina.
 Furlow might also count, although she's a lot less pretty than your typical Wrench Wench, is an Affably Evil Honest John, and has Chronic Backstabbing Disorder.

 - Writing Around Trademarks: John is initially employed by IASA, the International Air and Space Administration, after NASA refused to allow the use of its name and logo without having oversight on the production.
 The writers opted to just change the name instead because NASA would not have been seen often enough in the show to justify that much of a behind the scenes presence.